webdevdave/keep-advanced-panel-open/README.md

 = Does this plugin work with all blocks? =

 This plugin should work with all standard WordPress blocks and most custom blocks.
-If you find a block it doesn't work with, please let us know.
+If you find a block it doesn't work with, please let me know.

 == Changelog ==